Archive for the 'auditions' Category

 Dear Joe –

-I would like to suggest you skip directing and take up writing, as you obviously like to write even when you have absolutely nothing to say.
-As I writer myself I can tell you that it does not require the organizational skills of a director.
+I would like to suggest you skip directing and take up writing, as you obviously like to write, even when you have absolutely nothing to say.
+As I writer, I can tell you that it does not require the organizational skills of a director.
 If you can figure out which couch to sit on and what hours you will not be watching reality TV, you are good to go on a career as a writer.

 The mental machinations exhibited in this email would be hilarious in a work of fiction.
-But sadly, they are very sad as something some one wrote in order to actually accomplish something.
+But sadly, they are not funny as something someone wrote in order to actually accomplish anything.
 You are wasting your talents.
-I have heard NYU costs a mint I hope your parents are wealthy.
+I have heard NYU costs a mint.
+I hope your parents are wealthy.

 Sincerely,